 Understand properties of multiplication and the relationship between multiplication and division.
 3.0A5.
 Apply properties of operations as strategies to multiply and divide.
-Examples: If $6 \times 4 = 24$ is known, then $4 \times 6 = 24$ is also known.
-(Commutative property of multiplication.) $3 \times 5 \times 2$ can be found by $3 \times 5 = 15$ , then $15 \times 2 = 30$ , or by $5 \times 2 = 10$ , then $3 \times 10 = 30$ .
+2 Examples: If $6 \times 4 = 24$ is known, then $4 \times 6 = 24$ is also known.
+(Commutative property of multiplication.) $3 \times 5 \times 2$ can be found by $3 \times 5 = 15$, then $15 \times 2 = 30$, or by $5 \times 2 = 10$, then $3 \times 10 = 30$.
 (Associative property of multiplication.)
-Knowing that $8 \times 5 = 40$ and $8 \times 2 = 16$ , one can find $8 \times 7$ as $8 \times (5 + 2) = (8 \times 5) + (8 \times 2) = 40 + 16 = 56$ .
+Knowing that $8 \times 5 = 40$ and $8 \times 2 = 16$, one can find 8×7 as $8 \times (5 + 2) = (8 \times 5) + (8 \times 2) = 40 + 16 = 56$.
 (Distributive property.)
-2 Students need not use formal terms for these properties.
-3.0A6.
-Understand division as an unknown-factor problem.
-For example, find $32 \div 8$ by finding the number that makes $32$ when multiplied by $8$ .
 EE3.0A.5-6.
 Build the foundations for multiplication and division.
 Level IV AA Students will: EE3.0A5-6.Represent repeated addition.
 Build more than one model and share equally collections of up to 10 items between 2 to 4 people to solve real-world story problems.
 Level III AA Students will: EE3.0A5-6.
 Represent repeated addition.
 Build one model and share equally collections of up to 10 items between 2 to 4 people to solve.
 Level II AA Students will: EE3.0A5-6.
 Identify a representation of repeated addition.
-Level I AA Students will: EE3.0A5-6.
+2 Students need not use formal terms for these properties.
+3.0A6.
+Understand division as an unknown-factor problem.
+For example, find 32 ÷ 8 by finding the number that makes 32 when multiplied by 8.
+EE3.0A5-6.
 Match a representation of repeated addition.
 Multiply and divide within 100.
 3.0A.7.
-Fluently multiply and divide within 100, using strategies such as the relationship between multiplication and division (e.g., knowing that $8 \times 5 = 40$ , one knows $40 \div 5 = 8$ ) or properties of operations.
+Fluently multiply and divide within 100, using strategies such as the relationship between multiplication and division (e.g., knowing that $8 \times 5 = 40$, one knows $40 \div 5 = 8$) or properties of operations.
 By the end of Grade 3, know from memory all products of two one-digit numbers.
 EE3.0A.7.
 Fluently use math strategies for multiplication and division.
 Level IV AA Students will: EE3.0A.7.
 Solve a multiplication and/or division number sentence within 50.
 Level III AA Students will: EE3.0A.7.
 Identify the array that solves a multiplication number sentence with multiples of 1's, 2's, and 5's up to 30.
 Level II AA Students will: EE3.0A.7.
 Identify the array that solves a multiplication number sentence with multiples of 1's and 2's up to 20.
 Level I AA Students will: EE3.0A.7.
 Match the array that solves a multiplication number sentence with 1's and 2's up to 20.
 Solve problems involving the four operations, and identify and explain patterns in arithmetic.
 3.OA.8.
 Solve two-step word problems using the four operations.
 Represent these problems using equations with a letter standing for the unknown quantity.
-Assess the reasonableness of answers using mental computation and estimation strategies including rounding.
-3 This standard is limited to problems posed with whole numbers and having whole-number answers; students should EE3.OA.8.
+Assess the reasonableness of answers using mental computation and estimation strategies including rounding.3 3 This standard is limited to problems posed with whole numbers and having whole-number answers; students should EE3.OA.8.
 Add/subtract to solve real-world one-step story problems.
 Level IV AA Students will: EE3.OA.8.
 Add/subtract to solve real-world multi-step story problems using various problem solving models.
 Level III AA Students will: EE3.OA.8.
 Add/subtract to solve real-world one-step story problems by representation in pictures or objects.
 Level II AA Students will: EE3.OA.8.
 Add to solve word problems identified through symbol representation.